clearbothk/botmlcode/README.md

 ````
 Thus we need to first initialize the `dronekit.connect()` and make it as a constructor  rather than repeatedly run the scripts so that we do not need to re run the script for everytime the [Dronekit attributes functions](https://dronekit-python.readthedocs.io/en/latest/guide/vehicle_state_and_parameters.html)
  get called.

+ # Main functionality

+ The intuition behind Botmlcode is to integrate Clearbot AI vision, Clearbot autonomous system, and the reporting system.

+ To run the botmlcode `main.py`, we have the flexibility to conifgure which AI model that we want to use by using `-m tiny or full`. moreover, we also have the option to generate the video out and actiavte the debug fucntion by indcating `-v True` and `--debug True` respectively.

+ There are two main function inside Botmlcode:
+ - The first one is the Object detection feature where the functions returns a list of all objects that are detected and also the Angle between the object and the optical axis of the camera using `get_angle()` function explained on the `Angle Measurement section` below.

+ - The second function is the `pixhawk_controller()`, make sure Jetson Nano is already configured with Pixhawk. the function return a Json log file where it consists of various data and status about the ClearBot such as the GPS location, velocity, battery status, and etc.

+ Both functions runs using [Multiprocessing module](https://docs.python.org/3/library/multiprocessing.html) to prevent dependency as it will risk the performances of the AI model.

  # Angle measurement